-- Day-old bread—use your favorite bread in this recipe!
-The bread has to be stale to soak up the custard without losing its shape.
+- Day-old bread — use your favorite bread in this recipe!
+It must be stale to soak up the custard without losing its shape.
 My favorites are French bread, sourdough bread and ciabatta for this.
-You can use challah and brioche, but I caution you on those because they’re softer and can lose their shape more easily unless they’re really stale.
+You can use challah and brioche, but I caution you on those because they’re softer and can lose their shape more easily unless they’re really old.

-- Granulated sugar—also known as white sugar, this is one of the sweeteners in this recipe.
+- Granulated sugar — also known as white sugar, this is one of the sweeteners.
 We need it for both the casserole and the streusel topping.

-- Brown sugar—use either light brown or dark brown sugar here.
-We need it for both the casserole and the streusel topping.
+- Brown sugar — use either light brown or dark brown sugar here.
+We need it for the casserole and the streusel topping.

-- Large eggs—these are going to be a large part of the custard, so don’t cut them out.
+- Eggs — these are going to be a large part of the custard, so don’t cut them out.
 They make for the wonderful texture of this French Toast Casserole.

-- Pumpkin pie spice—this magical combination of ground cinnamon, nutmeg, ginger, allspice and cloves add fall flavor to this dreamy make-ahead breakfast.
-You can make your own if you feel so inclined.
+- Pumpkin pie spice — this magical combination of ground cinnamon, nutmeg, ginger, allspice and cloves add fall flavor to this dreamy make-ahead breakfast.
+You can make your own blend if you feel so inclined.

-- Salted butter—this is a major component of the pecan streusel topping, and there’s no substitute.
-We use the salted variety of butter because it adds some salt to the topping without us needing to add that in.
+- Salted butter — this is a major component of the pecan streusel topping, and there’s no substitute.
+If you use unsalted butter, add a pinch of salt to the streusel.

-- All-purpose flour—I prefer to use unbleached, but if you’ve got the regular kind, that works!
+- All-purpose flour — I prefer unbleached, but the regular kind works, too!
 We just need a little bit to bind together the streusel topping.

 - Homemade whipped cream—yes, the real deal stuff, not the store-bought kind.
 It’s easier to make than you think!